flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 to OVN.
 In order to improve my OVN skills, I found it more productive to [divide and conquer][divAndC] by leaving the CMS, particularly OpenStack, out of the picture.

-# OVN in a sandbox
+# OVN in a Sandbox

 You can easily deploy OVN using the sandbox, similar to the [unit tests][ovsTest].
 For more information on the sandbox, see [OVN-Tutorial.md][].
 For an example of using OVN within the